 This helps create brand consistency across all online platforms and makes it easy for others to remember.
 In addition, if someone mentioned you online or on social media, they can use one social “name” for all platforms.

-What If My Business Name Is taken?
+What If My Business Name Is Taken?

-Let’s say someone else has an ale house named Alex’s too (and thus a similar Facebook page name).
+Let’s say someone else has an ale house named Alex’s, too (and thus a similar Facebook page name).
 What do you do?

-If they legitimately have a business with the same name but are not active on Facebook (or the business has closed), you can try to track down their contact information and reach out to them about changing the URL to something else which will make it available for you to use.
-This is not a guaranteed, but it’s worth a shot.
+If they legitimately have a business with the same name but are not active on Facebook (or the business has closed), you can try to track down their contact information and reach out to them about changing the URL to something else, which will make it available for you to use.
+This is not guaranteed, but it’s worth a shot.

-There is a small chance that the URL could be claimed but the page is unpublished, in which case you cannot do anything about it, unfortunately.
+There is a small chance that the URL could be claimed, but the page is unpublished, in which case you cannot do anything about it, unfortunately.